anhkhoadx/ProximalAPI-Docs/README.md

 Unlike standard pins, custom pins cannot be retrieved without being explicitly requested in the query.
 The requester must know the custom pin type and query for that type.
 There are currently no pin type parameter ranges or wildcards.

-**d) Group/Pattern Pins**
+**d) Group/pattern pins**

 Custom pins to wireless ID string groups and patterns are in performance testing with partners.

 #####Parameter Notes

-**Pin Use Combinations**
+**Pin use combinations**

-When custom pins are associated with both stationary signals such as Wi-Fi access points or ibeacons, as well as to the signals of moving devices such as MAC addresses and iPhone-based ibeacons, a wide range of new contextual awareness and device-to-device sharing of pin data is possible.
+When custom pins are associated with both stationary signals – such as Wi-Fi access points or beacons – as well as to the signals of moving devices – such as mobile MAC addresses and iPhone-based beacons – a wide range of new contextual awareness and device-to-device sharing of pin data becomes possible.

-Creative uses of pins allow 2 mobile app installs to deduce the are immediately proximal via detecting the same 2 or 3 ambient signals - quickly and without the need for GPS check-ins.
-Other applications pin custom triggers such as game tokens to ambient signals that persist for days or months that other running apps detect when checking ambient signals.
-Still others pin usernames or statistics so other devices can see how many users are or have been in a location over a defined period.
+Creative uses of pins allow two mobile app installs to deduce that they are immediately proximal via detecting the same two or three ambient signals — quickly and without the need for GPS check-ins.
+Other applications pin custom triggers (such as game tokens) to ambient signals that persist for days (or months) and are detected by other running apps checking ambient signals.
+Still others pin usernames or statistics enabling devices to see how many users are currently (or have in the past been) in a given location over a certain period of time.

-The API works in-flight with GoGo In-Flight, on moving buses and cars, and anywhere a data connection is available - completely GPS, battery drain, and check-in free.
-The API will continue to expand the list of supported Wireless Name and Hardware ID formats, adding Zigbee IDs in 2014 and LTE Direct Expressions in 2015.
+The Proximal API works in-flight with in-flight Internet, on moving buses and cars, or anywhere a data connection is available, without GPS or check-in, and without draining a mobile device's battery.

+**Date and time parameters**

+Careful use of the startDate and endDate parameters on the GET functions will ensure recent or older pins are retrieved, or the correct count of pins for the time-frame of interest.
+The parameters avoid stale data (as relevant to any given application).
+Uses of CreatedAt date and time can, for example, indicate immediate proximity between two devices via the simultaneous detection of the same unique wirelessName~hardwareID combinations.
+Other functions can be built on top of two or more devices comparing the signals around them via rapid post- and get-pin comparisons.
+This process can be applied to a mix of Wi-Fi, Bluetooth, BLE, etc all at the same time.

+**Parameter array size and multiple pins**

+Several parameters are arrays that allow for large numbers of strings.
+For example, wireless devices may encounter and check 10-100 wireless names and MAC addresses in an array.
+The Proximal API adjusts its response output so a single pin is returned to represent multiple identical pins with identical addedDate(time/second).
+The wireless strings returning the same pin are listed in the output.
+Likewise, getCount will also return the full count of all pins, each counted individually.

+For example, an application may pin a single custom pin to an array of ten detected wireless names (such as the ten strongest surrounding signals).
+It uses a single Proximal API create call to do so.
+A second device in the area, with the same application, submits a Proximal API get call to all 50 detectable surrounding wireless names.
+In response, it immediately receives the first device’s single pin (with the group indicated) — rather than ten identical pins — despite all ten MACs being in the array of the 50 total nearby checked MACs.

+##Data Security
+###Data Ownership

+The Wireless Registry considers all data in the system to be owned and controlled by the registered wireless string owners.
+Registrants of a wireless name control all pins at all times.
+Hardware ID registrants similarly control all pins, both standard and custom pins.
+Developers can freely add pins to any wireless signal at no cost as well as query the system without restriction or cost.
+The Wireless Registry and its Proximal API infrastructure will automatically ensure the pins respect the privacy and control settings of all wireless name and hardware ID owners.

+Wireless names or hardware IDs that have been opted out will cause standard pins (publicly viewable pins) to be deleted or refused.
+Wireless names or hardware IDs that have been opted out will cause custom pins (non-public, developer-based pins) to be moved to the next similar ambient signal that is not opted out.
+The opted-out hardware ID stays unused, but the app developer keeps reliable functionality as required.
+Note that pins are generally queried only by a wireless device detecting a large number of signals and checking them for a pin type of interest.
+The infrastructure will adjust custom pins as required to meet the privacy needs of owners while maximizing the usefulness and availability for all wireless device developers.
+Pins cannot be deleted or purged by anyone other than the wireless name or hardware ID owner, or via system management processes.
+Finally, once created, pins cannot be edited.

+###Data Security for The Developer

+Custom pins use complex pin types of up to 255 characters (a hash, for example), serving as the developer’s security token.
+No one can query pins without explicitly asking for the pin type – and knowing it – first.
+The longer and more complex a developer's pin type, the more secure it is.
+Developers may conversely choose to share or make obvious pin types.
+There are no limits on the number nor variation of pin types you use.

+The content data of the pin (payload) should generally be codes or URLs pointing to data in your secure system or to a service such as imgur.
+It can be data that only your app will understand.
+It can be many characters (see limits above), but will likely be short.
+The system stores linkages only.
+Actual media content and any other type of content is stored on the developer's secure servers or on those of a selected third-party service.
+In effect, the Proximal API stores and retrieves linkages between wireless identifiers and content that developers store elsewhere.

+Pins are protected differently than what is commonly thought of as online content.
+Pins are not online content in the standard meaning, but rather triggers, and can only be retrieved with the pin type that a developer used to create them.
+A pin type that is a 255 character hash is very secure and serves as an API token, but on each individual group of pins a developer creates.
+Each pin can have entirely separate pin types and multiple pins can hold fragments of a linkage that must be patched together — the developer decides on the security required for the use-case.
+The Proximal API is aimed to be as fast and flexible as possible, and focused on the wireless name / hardware ID owner as the ultimate controller of all information associated to a wireless identity.
+Some of these attributes are departures from common web services today.

+###Data Security for Wireless Name and Hardware ID Owners

+Public pins and all account information is stored on highly secure and redundant cloud services.
+The system is SSL throughout and all data is encrypted.
+The wireless name or hardware ID owners have the ability to add or delete any and all data associated to their wireless identifiers at any time.

+Any mobile hardware ID (Wi-Fi MAC, Bluetooth MAC, BeaconID, with IMEI, and others) can be registered with The Wireless Registry.
 ---

 ##Entry Points